aafith/aafith/README.md

 Hi!
-My NAME IS MOHAMED AAFITH 😎
+MY NAME IS MOHAMED AAFITH 😎
 ========================================================================================================================================
 <p align="justify">
 Hello!
 I'm { MOHAMED AAFITH } 👋 a skilled Front-End React Developer and WordPress Developer with a passion for creating responsive, user-friendly websites.
 I specialize in crafting high-quality web applications and WordPress sites tailored to meet clients' specific needs.
 With a strong background in web development and a keen eye for design, I bring innovative ideas to life, ensuring exceptional user experiences. 💻✨